The first reference to Bayswater can be traced back to 1659, when it was just a hamlet.

 Popular places of education include Lansdowne College, Hallfield Primary, St Mary of the Angels Catholic Primary, Paint Pots Montessori School, Hope Montessori Nursery, Queensborough Community Nursery, Les Chatons Spanish Nursery and Minors Nursery.

-Contact KAY & CO estate agents in Bayswater for details of property for sale in Bayswater or property for rent in Bayswater.
+Contact Berkshire Hathaway HomeServices Kay & Co estate agents in Bayswater for details of property for sale in Bayswater or property for rent in Bayswater.